RobertARandolph/AdmiralBumbleBee.com/Health.md

 * Eliminating [Allium](https://en.wikipedia.org/wiki/Allium) - I've learned that foods that increase digestive motility trigger symptoms.
 The most common of these are alliums.
 Garlic and onions are the most common.
 Avoiding alliums is more difficult than you might imagine, onion and garlic are in more things than you might imagine, and eliminating them leads to some fairly bland experiences.
   * [Asafoetida](https://en.wikipedia.org/wiki/Asafoetida) is an alternative that I have not yet used.
+* Eliminating [Capsaicin](https://en.wikipedia.org/wiki/Capsaicin) - The tiniest amount of capsaicin triggers [Burning Mouth Syndrome](https://en.wikipedia.org/wiki/Burning_mouth_syndrome) for me.
+Remember, BMS isn't just "oh, the spicy is lasting a long time".
+It's a dry, tingling feeling across the _whole_ mouth.
+* [Ketogenic Diet](https://en.wikipedia.org/wiki/Ketogenic_diet) - There was a noted general reduction in symptoms while on a ketogenic diet.
+  * Maintaining a ketogenic diet has been difficult as I'm extremely allergic to dairy products (anything with [casein](https://en.wikipedia.org/wiki/Casein)), and I'm mildly allergic to pork and chicken.
+Attempting a vegan ketogenic diet was untenable.
+* Meal size reduction - Eating meals <400kcal 8-10 times a day reduced all gastro symptoms (for a short time) and appeared to reduce the severity of pain.
+I was unable to continue that as the medications I take appear to cause stomach discomfort after a few days if not eaten with a moderate amount of food.
+  * My caloric maintenance is 3,200-3,600.

 **NOT YET SUCCESSFUL**

 * Vegetarianism - No noticeable benefits.
 I am still currently vegetarian however.

+**FAILED**

+* Copper reduction

 ### Pharmaceutical

 Medications marked with an **X** did not work.

 * [Lyrica](https://en.wikipedia.org/wiki/Pregabalin) - Reduces pain somewhat, helps a lot with vestibular issues.
   * [Neurontin](https://en.wikipedia.org/wiki/Gabapentin) - I switch between these two medications.
 It seems that one will lose effectiveness and switching to the other provides a renewed relief of symptoms.